RazorOp/razorops-web/_posts/2024-04-09-linux-errors-solution-with-explanation.md

 Solution: A segmentation fault occurs when a program tries to access memory that it

-doesn't have permission to access.
+doesn’t have permission to access.
 This could be due to a bug in the program.
 To fix

-this, you'll need to debug the program's source code to identify and fix the issue
+this, you’ll need to debug the program’s source code to identify and fix the issue

 causing the segmentation fault.

-Corrected solution: Debug the program's source code to identify and fix the issue
+Corrected solution: Debug the program’s source code to identify and fix the issue

 causing the segmentation fault.

-37. Error: Filesystem full
+1. Error: Filesystem full

 Example command: